sebastianspicker/notewitness/README.md

 A working tree for notewitness with an evolving implementation history.

 ## Overview
-notewitness is moving through bootstrap push work.
+notewitness keeps the active bootstrap push work visible.

 ## Status
-Lifecycle stage: bootstrap.
+Project phase: bootstrap.

 ## Usage
 - Made the processing assumptions easier to check later.

+## Development
+- Reduced surprise in the release release checks.